skrtis/skrtis/README.md

 ### 🧬 What I Work On

-I'm drawn to problems where computation meets the real world — pharmacokinetics modeling, hydrological forecasting, epidemiological simulation, protein structure prediction, and renewable energy optimization.
-Most of my work lives in Python and involves dynamical systems, neural networks, or Monte Carlo methods.
+I'm drawn to problems where computation meets the real world — right now looking at future projects on pharmacogenetics and protein-ligand complex elucidation.

 ---